Paris ...Delight in the City of Light $35.00

 The day we designated for exploring Acadia National Park turned out to be damp, chilly and gray.

-A few days before we went inside the park to have dinner at the famous Jordan Pond House.
+A few days before this, we went inside the park to have dinner at the famous Jordan Pond House.
 Tea & popovers have been a tradition here since the late 1800's.

 Angie knows how much I love popovers and insisted that our plans included dinner (and popovers) at this historic restaurant.